 So, what’s the bottom line ?

 Multiple factors contribute to eye disease and vision loss, and some may even be relevant to you.
-If you think you may be at risk for vision loss or experience any of the symptoms listed above, speak with your eye doctor in North West Edmonton as soon as possible.
+If you think you may be at risk for vision loss or experience any of the symptoms listed above, speak with your eye doctor in West Edmonton as soon as possible.
 We also recommend you have your eyes thoroughly examined every 1-2 years, or as often as your eye doctor recommends.
 To schedule your comprehensive eye exam, call Apex Vision today.

 - Can blindness be prevented?